 Remember, everything you do online can and will live forever.

-Think before you post, remembering that anything you share within social media, even within a closed network, is not private.
+Remembering that anything you share within social media, even within a closed network, is not private.
 Content can and will be shared, stored and spread globally.
+Viewers can take screengrabs.
 Don’t post anything online you wouldn’t feel comfortable seeing on the front page of the newspaper or on a news website.
 Also be sure to check your facts and any web links you’re sharing.

 When in doubt, ask.

-If you aren’t sure if something is appropriate to share via social media or the best way to do so, contact the Office of Communications at 413.597.4277 or [email protected].
+If you aren’t sure if something is appropriate to share via social media, contact the Office of Communications at 413.597.4277 or [email protected].

 Best Practices for Creating Effective Social Media Content